Ice Chips (The Bear)

 "Ice Chips" is the eighth episode of the third season of the American television comedy-drama The Bear.
 It is the 26th overall episode of the series and was written by executive producer Joanna Calo, and directed by series creator Christopher Storer.
 It was released on Hulu on June 26, 2024, along with the rest of the season.

 The series follows Carmen "Carmy" Berzatto, an award-winning New York City chef de cuisine, who returns to his hometown of Chicago to run his late brother Michael's failing Italian beef sandwich shop.
 In the episode, their sister Natalie goes into labor, and she is forced to call their mother Donna to help her.
 This is the first episode where Ebon Moss-Bachrach does not appear, although he is still credited.
 With this, no main cast member appeared in all episodes of the series.

-The episode received critical acclaim, with Abby Elliott and Jamie Lee Curtis receiving high praise for their performances in the episode.
+The episode was met with positive reviews, with Abby Elliott and Jamie Lee Curtis receiving praise for their performances.

 Plot

-Stuck in the traffic, an agitated Natalie (Abby Elliott) tries calling Pete, Sydney, Carmy, Marcus, Richie and Claire, but no one is able to respond due to the start of service.
+Stuck in the traffic, an agitated Natalie (Abby Elliott) tries calling Pete, Sydney, Carmy, Marcus, Richie, and Claire, but no one is able to respond due to the start of service, when cell phones are locked in lockers.
+Her car's voice recognition system repeatedly responds to her request to "call Claire" by calling the Bear instead.
 Fed up and after being yelled at by another car driver, she pulls up the car next to the highway.
 With no other contacts, she is forced to call her mother, Donna (Jamie Lee Curtis).

 Natalie meets with Donna at the hospital's parking lot, and she is frustrated by her mother's attempts to calm her down.
 At her hospital room, Donna successfully helps calm Natalie down during her contractions.
-She then talks about her experience during the births of Mikey and Carmy.
-Natalie's obstetrician, Dr. Levin (Keith Kupferer), explains the process and gives Natalie the option of either Oxytocin/Pitocin.
+Natalie talks to the staff about her birth plan and her hope for avoiding an epidural.
+Donna then talks about her experience during the births of Mikey and Carmy.
+Natalie's obstetrician, Dr. Levin (Keith Kupferer), explains the process and gives Natalie the option of either oxytocin/pitocin.
 As they await for further instructions, Natalie reveals she did not tell Donna about her pregnancy due to fear over spreading the family's dysfunction to her child.

 As Natalie laments the predicament she placed on Donna, Donna states she will be a good mother, also telling her she is trying to do better as a mother to Natalie and Carmy.
-She then talks about the day of Natalie's birth, in which "Baby, I Love You" was playing.
+She then tells the story of Natalie's birth, which was accompanied by the song "Baby, I Love You".
 Pete (Chris Witaske) finally arrives, and thanks Donna for staying with Natalie.
 As Pete comforts Natalie, Donna quietly exits and stays in the waiting room.
 Fak (Matty Matheson) and Theodore (Ricky Staffieri) arrive to console an emotionally drained Donna, who is overjoyed to become a grandmother.